ionic-team/ionic-site/guide/0.1.0/building.md

 Okay, so we have some testing data for tasks, but what about creating and deleting or finishing them?
 We need some ways to do that.
 Working with our test data, let's add a simple Modal window that slides up, letting us put in a new task:

-First, we define the template we want to use for the Modal:

 ```html
 <script id="new-task.html" type="text/ng-template">